 …To outdoor climbing…

-The next time was during the Mount Barney hike, the most challenging mount near Brisbane in Australia.
-Trusting my fitness and my ability are key.
-Since, I like to practice when the opportunity arises to improve my skills.
-We’re lucky to have outdoor climbing right in front of the city in Brisbane!
+The next time was during the Mount Barney hike, the most challenging mountain near Brisbane in Australia.
+Trusting my fitness and ability – which is key to giving me confidence, I climbed an exposed wall without looking down and had no problems.
+Since, I continue to seek opportunities to practice my skills and have been fortunate to have outdoor climbing options right in front of the city in Brisbane.

 I can now proudly say I can fight my fear of heights

 Did you like this article about how to overcome a fear of heights?
-Do you think it can help somebody?
-Share it!
+Add this to your Pinterest board:

 A fear of heights is a real concern for people and a major cause of hesitancy for many vacation activities.
 Try a smartphone app like oVRcome which has just gone through a clinical trial and due for publication soon. oVRcome is a virtual reality app that provides easy exposure therapy to help people overcome phobias like a fear of heights, needles and more.

 I have been frightened of heights for my whole life.
 I think I can trace it back to when my Dad held me up so I could look over the side of that old suspension bridge that used to span Warragamba Dam.
 The bridge has been pulled down now but it was a single lane thing, high above the water and it had a very – ah – temporary feel to it.
 I remember even then being terrified.
 I was about 5 or 6.

 Later on in life I became an electrician.
 When I needed top work on say a power pole, I would always be working with one hand, because the other arm (and one leg) were wrapped around the pole, hanging on for grim death.
 This despite wearing a fall harness.